davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ![storage](../Misc/assets/Born2beroot/storage.png)

-*in the Controller:IDE section give the OS image to the Optical Drive by clicking the disk on the side and choosing the debian iso*
+*in the Controller:IDE section give the OS image to the Optical Drive by clicking the disk icon on the side and choosing the debian iso*

 ![give_image](../Misc/assets/Born2beroot/give_image.png)